Hearing loss is commonly considered a degenerative condition caused by aging or prolonged exposure to loud sounds.

 Tinnitus is a subjective condition.

 That means there are no diagnostic tests to prove you have tinnitus.
-Instead, it's up to your doctor to diagnose it based on your symptoms.
+Instead, your doctor will diagnose it based on your symptoms.

 Several other health conditions can cause ringing in the ears, so your insurance company will often look for evidence to prove your tinnitus was caused by other than the accident.

-High blood pressure, ear infection, and side effects from medications can all cause hearing loss.
+High blood pressure, ear infections, and medication side effects can cause hearing loss.

-Always seek immediate medical attention for ringing in the ears after a car accident.
+Always seek immediate medical attention for ear ringing after a car accident.

 Medical records and doctor's notes will be essential to prove the extent of your injuries so you can be fairly compensated.